tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 You can then go back to `search.html` and repeat the process, this time selecting the `<div>` for displaying the results list.
 You can identify this by looking for the `<div>` with Django template code that iterates through the `result_list` list.
 Copy that and then move back over to `category.html`.
 Now paste that in underneath the `<div>` containing the form that you previously pasted in.

 ### Updating the `category.html` Search Form
 Now that the markup required has been added to `category.html`, we need to make one simple change.
-Instead of submitting the contents of the search form to the `/rango/search/` URL which we decommissioned earlier, we instead will simply direct submitted responses to the Rango `/rango/category/<slug:category_name_slug>` URL instead.
+Instead of submitting the contents of the search form to the `/rango/search/` URL which we decommissioned earlier, we instead will simply direct submitted responses to the Rango `/rango/category/<slug:category_name_slug>` URL.
 This is as simple as finding the `<form>` definition in `category.html` and changing the `action` attribute to Rango's `show_category()` URL mapping.

 {lang="html",linenos=off}
 	<form class="form-inline"